The Pygac API

 spacecrafts_orbital = {1: 'noaa 11', 2: 'noaa 6', 3: 'noaa 14', 4: 'noaa 7', 5: 'noaa 12', 6: 'noaa 8', 7: 'noaa 9', 8: 'noaa 10', 25: 'tiros n'}

-class pygac.pod_reader.POD_QualityIndicator(value)
+class pygac.pod_reader.POD_QualityIndicator(*values)

 Quality Indicators.